-This Mediterranean shrimp and bean salad recipe is loaded with fresh lemon, garlic and sundried tomatoes and then served over a bed of bitter arugula.
+This Mediterranean shrimp and bean salad recipe is loaded with fresh lemon, garlic and sundried tomatoes and then served over a bed of arugula.
 It’s a beautiful melody of flavors that happens to be quick enough for a weeknight meal!

 I know I’m biased but this really is a recipe you’ll want to save.
 I’m a sucker for any recipe that comes together in a pinch, yet looks like a million bucks and will have your guests saying “ooooh” and “aaaah!”
 Here’s why it’s a keeper:

 - It comes together in just 15 minutes!